-【Grading】 Two reports and a final exam.
+[Grading] Two reports and a final exam.

-Theme Class number of times Description review of language 1 and automata theory 1 Turing mashings 4 Basic properites of Turing machites including their computation power and Turing machines 4 several equivalent machines.
-Decidability and 4 The notion of decidebility of much lamp and examples of an decideble much lamp Undecidability 4 The notion of decidability of problems and examples of undecidable problems.
-Introduction of - Decidable but intractable problems and NP-completeness.
-Discussion to complexity theory 6 check the achievements of students digital signal processing
+Theme Class number of times Description review of language 2 and automata theory 2 Tarias and himse 4 Basic properites of Turing machites including their computation power and Turing machines 4 several equivalent machines.
+Decidability and 2 Undecidability 3 The notion of decidability of problems and examples of undecidable problems.
+Introduction of 6 Decidable but intractable problems and NP-completeness.
+Discussion to 6 complexity theory check the achievements of students digital signal processing デジタル信号処理

-【Textbook】 Iwama, Introduction to theory of algorithms, Shoko-do, 2001 .
+[Textbook] Iwama, Introduction to theory of algorithms, Shoko-do, 2001 .